 You can use rubbing alcohol to remove latex paint and water-based paint from clothes, car bodies, walls, furniture tops, and wet floors.
-All you need is prepare the right concentration and carry out the proper soaking/quenching procedure before cleaning.
+All you need is to prepare the right concentration and carry out the proper soaking/quenching procedure before cleaning.

 However, alcohol may not remove some of the oil-based paint, and therefore, you will need to apply other methods appropriately.
 See Also: Getting Rid of Spray Paint Smell.

 Details: Does Alcohol Remove Paint?

 a.
 Active agents in rubbing alcohol

 There are two forms of alcohol that work safely for standard paint removal—Isopropyl alcohol and denatured alcohol that is, at times, commonly known as the methylated spirit.

 Denatured alcohol contains about 70% to 90% ethyl, whose concentration may change according to the intended users.